31 Cheapskate Handy Hints For the Outdoors

 If you don’t use up all of your seed packets, store them in an airtight container with silica packets to keep them fresh for next year.
 The silica packets prevent the seeds from germinating or getting moldy.

 To protect my fishing rods in the back of the truck, I cover them with pool noodles.
 Cut the noodle and slip it over the rod.
 Depending on your rod style, use either one or two pieces of pool noodle.
-No more broken tips, thanks to a $1.00 pool noodle! — Tim Wurmlinger
+No more broken tips, thanks to an inexpensive pool noodle. — Tim Wurmlinger

 If you don’t have an air compressor to inflate your air mattresses or pool toys, you can use your shop vacuum instead.
 Just pop the top off a plastic squeeze bottle and fit the top to your vacuum’s hose.
 You may have to use duct tape.
 Once the top is secured to the hose, attach the hose to your vacuum’s exhaust port.
 It’ll blow up your inflatables in no time.
 To deflate, attach the hose to the vacuum port and suck the air out.